This post may contain affiliate links which won’t change your price but will share some commission.

 Yes, apple butter will freeze really well!
 If you aren’t planning to share your apple butter, I don’t blame you.
 It will last for at least a couple weeks in the fridge, but I like to hoard it in the freezer where it will last for 4-6 months.
 Just thaw it in the fridge before using.

 How to make apple butter

 - Peel, core, and slice about 6 1/2 pounds of apples.
 You could leave the peels on if you really wanted.
-The long, slow cooking process is going to break everything down almost entirely anyway, and then the food processor will do the rest of the work for you.
+The long, slow cooking process is going to break everything down almost entirely anyway, and then the will do the rest of the work for you.
 But I always peel mine anyway.

 - Add everything to the slow cooker.
 Toss the apples with granulated sugar, brown sugar, vanilla, cinnamon, nutmeg, cloves, and salt.
 Give everything a stir to distribute the sugar and spices, then secure the lid.

 - Let them apples cook simmer!
 Cook on LOW heat for 10 hours, stirring every 2-3 hours or so.

 - Blend.
 Use an immersion blender or transfer to a food process or blender.
 If using the blender, be sure not to place the lid on tight or the heat from the apple butter will cause it to explode off and make a terrible mess in your kitchen.
 Instead, prop the lid and cover the blender with a towel.
 Blend or process until smooth, then transfer to jars and cool completely before storing in the fridge.

 - Serve or store.
 We think apple butter is best cold or at room temperature.
 It can be kept in the fridge for 2-3 weeks or in the freezer for up to 6 months.

 What are the best apples for apple butter?